This information relates to flood recovery following cyclones Gabrielle and Hale in 2023.

 By arrangement only, please call our customer service team on 0800 653 800.

 163 Matokitoki Valley Road, Matokitoki Clean Fill and Quarry, open 7am – 4.30pm weekdays.

 Transfer stations are operating as usual - see opening hours and charges.

-If you have flood damaged items to dispose, please email us on firstname.lastname@example.org, fill in the online eFix form or send a request on our GDC Fix app available on any app store.
+If you have flood-damage items or material to dispose of, please email us on firstname.lastname@example.org or fill in the online eFix form

 Please provide as much detail as possible with your request such as photos, how much waste, what type of waste, name, address and contact details.